vectorgrp/sil-kit/docs/configuration/logging-configuration.rst

 Configuration
 ========================================
-The Logging configuration allows to configure the logging behaviour of the simulation participant.
+The Logging configuration allows to configure the logging behavior of the simulation participant.
-Within the Vector SIL Kit, the Logger uses so called sinks to store log messages.
+Within the Vector SIL Kit, the Logger uses so-called sinks to store log messages.
 Multiple sinks can be configured at the same time.
-For example, to send log messages with log level Debug or higher to a remote logger and write Trace level logs to a file, the following configuration could be used:
+For example, to send log messages with log level ``Debug`` or higher to a remote logger and write ``Trace`` level logs to a file, the following configuration could be used:

 .. code-block:: yaml